-Almost all of us are guilty of procrastinating when it comes to making important decisions, as our tend to focus on potential negative outcomes.
-According to new research, contemplating negative scenarios affects us more profoundly than anticipating positive results.
+Almost all of us procrastinate when it comes to making important decisions because we focus on potential negative outcomes.
+New research suggests contemplating negative scenarios affects us more profoundly than anticipating positive ones.

 What Did the Researchers Discover?

-The study found that a imbalance, where more attention is given to potential negative outcomes rather than positive ones, plays a central role in shaping economic behavior.
+The study found that an imbalance, where more attention is given to potential negative outcomes rather than positive ones, plays a central role in shaping economic behavior.

 Survey participants who experienced more negative than positive anticipatory emotions were significantly more likely to avoid risk.
-The influence of was more than six times stronger than the anticipation of happiness that could come their way.
+The influence of negative anticipatory emotions was more than six times stronger than the anticipation of happiness.
 Moreover, fear diminished the likelihood that individuals would wait for delayed positive outcomes (such as returns on investments), even when patience could lead to greater rewards.

 “In simple terms, the emotional pain of anticipating a loss of £10 is significantly stronger than the pleasure of thinking about winning £10.
 This imbalance determines the risks people are willing to take and how long they are willing to wait, potentially impacting decisions in everyday life, from finances and careers to health and well-being,” said Professor Chris Dawson, a co-author of the study.